hankliu62/hankliu-ui/components/typography/demo/ellipsis-debug.md

         )}

         <Text style={{ width: 100 }} ellipsis copyable>
-          Ant Design is a design language for background applications, is refined by Ant UED Team.
+          HankLiu UI is a design language for background applications, is refined by Ant UED Team.
         </Text>

         <p>